cdown/tzupdate/README.rst

 ``-p``, and specify an alternative IP address by using ``-a``.
 This is not an exhaustive list of options, see ``tzupdate --help`` for that.

+The ``contrib/09-timezone`` script can be place in the ``/etc/NetworkManager/dispatcher.d/`` folder.
+This script will automatically launch tzupdate upon network connection.
+The user will therefore be prompted to change the system timezone whenever the system connects to a network in a different timezone.

 Installation
 ------------